ericphanson/AllocArrays.jl/README.md

 This is accomplished by creating a wrapper type `AllocArray` which dispatches `similar` dynamically to an allocator depending on the contextual scope (using [ScopedValues.jl](https://github.com/vchuravy/ScopedValues.jl)).

+This package also provides a much safer `CheckedAllocArray` which keeps track of the validity of each allocated array, to provide an error in case of access to an invalid array.
+This can be used to test and develop code, before switching to `AllocArray` in case the overhead of these checks is prohibitive.

 Demo:

 ```julia